dyhes/zulip/templates/zerver/help/saml-authentication.md

 {!admin-only.md!}

-Zulip supports using SAML authentication for single sign-on, both for Zulip Cloud and self-hosted Zulip servers.
+Aloha supports using SAML authentication for single sign-on, both for Aloha Cloud and self-hosted Aloha servers.

 This page describes how to configure SAML authentication with several common providers: